 “Three things cannot be long hidden; the sun, the moon and the truth”

 Midsummer Madness is actually a term in the Oxford English dictionary, meaning: Foolish or reckless behaviour, considered to be at its height at midsummer.
 The Summer Solstice is overseen and infused with the Divine Masculine energy, whilst immature or undeveloped masculine energy can most certainly be seen as foolish and reckless, it is the maturation and awakening of this energy in all of us that is important.
 When it is realised, the Divine Masculine actually represents; action, direction, responsibility, strength, focus, generosity, encouragement, abundance, clarity, transformation and growth.
-At the Summer Solstice it is much easier to allow this energy within yourself to surface, allowing these aspects to be more easily found – the rituals and ceremonies all ultimately lead to the awakening of the Divine Masculine, personified by the Sun God or the Oak/Summer King.
+At the Summer Solstice it is much easier for this energy to surface within yourself, allowing these aspects to be more easily found – the rituals and ceremonies all ultimately lead to the awakening of the Divine Masculine, personified by the Sun God or the Oak/Summer King.

 The longest day and shortest night, the word “solstice” comes from the Latin “sol” (sun) and “sistere” (to stand), literally meaning “sun stands still” - for around three days over the solstice, the sun appears to rise and set in exactly the same location due to the tilt of the earth’s axis.
-This year, the Summer Solstice actually falls on Monday 20th June at precisely 10.34 pm.
-It is usually celebrated in the UK from sunrise on June 21st.
+This year, the Summer Solstice falls on Thursday June 21st at precisely 11.07 BST.
 It is known in the Wheel of the Year as “Litha” meaning “Light”, pertaining not only to the light of the sun, it is also symbolic of the light of our consciousness shining more brightly in our awareness.
 Diametrically opposed to the Winter Solstice - a time of withdrawal and rest, the Summer Solstice is a time of expansion and growth – both are necessary.

 A Time to Celebrate the Creative Power of the Sun